-The Board today proposes to delete the marine propulsion equipment exemption from §211.122.
+The Board today deletes the marine propulsion equipment exemption from Section 211.122.
 USEPA has indicated that the CTG for this category is intended to apply to marine propulsion equipment, and the Board believes it appropriate that Illinois' general regulations reflect this intention.

-That position notwithstanding, the Board concludes that OMC has adequately demonstrated the economic unreasonableness that would result if its Waukegan facilities were required to utilize add-on control equipment or high solids coatings in order to meet the limitations of \$215.204(j).
+That position notwithstanding, the Board concludes that OMC has adequately demonstrated the economic unreasonableness that would result if its Waukegan facilities were required to utilize add-on control equipment or high solids coatings in order to meet the limitations of Section 215.204(j).
 As previously discussed, the cost per ton of VOM removed by these approaches would range from \$16,000 to \$62,000.
 (Agency Responsive Comment).
 The Board believes that level of expenditure is economically unreasonable, particularly given the volume of emissions that would be recovered through either of the two compliance approaches.
-For that reason, the Board today also proposes for first notice publication amendments to 35 Ill.
+For that reason, the Board today also adopts amendments to 35 Ill.
 Adm.
-Code 215.206, which would create a site-specific exemption from \$215.204(j) for OMC's Waukegan facilities.
+Code 215.206 which create a site-specific exemption from Section 215.204(j) for OMC's Waukegan facilities.